jasonsutter87/photosifter/website/content/terms-of-use.md

 ## Intellectual Property

-PhotoSifter and all associated materials are owned by ZTAS.io.
+PhotoSifter and all associated materials are the property of PhotoSifter.
 The software is protected by copyright and other intellectual property laws.

 ## Disclaimer of Warranties